Contrasting Garmin (GRMN) & Its Rivals

-Garmin (NASDAQ:GRMN – Get Rating) is one of 21 publicly-traded companies in the “Search & navigation equipment” industry, but how does it contrast to its peers?
-We will compare Garmin to related businesses based on the strength of its dividends, institutional ownership, valuation, profitability, risk, earnings and analyst recommendations.
+Garmin (NASDAQ:GRMN – Get Rating) is one of 21 publicly-traded companies in the “Search & navigation equipment” industry, but how does it compare to its competitors?
+We will compare Garmin to related businesses based on the strength of its earnings, risk, analyst recommendations, profitability, dividends, institutional ownership and valuation.

 Profitability